These slides, references, and examples are on GitHub:

 You need to call @include grid-span()

-inside a @include breakpoint()
+inside a @include breakpoint() to

 trigger the new layout.